 1 point - Post a comment on her photos

 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

-babysteps..they cant give you alot of changes at once…the people in the government are too rigid to changeposted about 3 years ago
+babysteps..they cant give you alot of changes at once…the people in the government are too rigid to changeposted over 3 years ago

 I agree with AsianGoddess about baby steps.
 Unfortunately it’s possible it could get seem to get worse before it gets better, because we can make so few changes at a time and we’re going to have this strange, dysfunctional mix of old and new for a while.

 I wish it were possible we could just skip right ahead to a full universal health care system.
 That’s what they have in Japan; I don’t pay any insurance except for the normal taxes that get taken out of my paycheck every month.
 Due to a severe cough and a cracked rib I recently I saw a doctor four times, got two weeks’ worth of prescription meds, and got a urine test, a blood test, and a chest xray for something like $60 total.
 If I were back in the US, that set of procedures might very well have eaten my entire paycheck, either from trying to pay my regular insurance rates (and then my provider probably would have thought up some way not to cover me for it) or by not having coverage and having to pay out of pocket.posted over 3 years ago